-Plinth Mold paced back and forth across the polished tiles of his sixtieth floor Chrysler Building executive suite.
+Plinth Mold paced the polished tiles of his sixtieth floor Chrysler Building executive suite.
 He gazed down upon Shibyua, Lincoln Park, Neukölln, Montmartre, and Williamsburg before resuming his teleconference with Westchester County.

 "Professor Pryde isn't here today," UX said, perhaps more quickly and more forcefully than she had intended.
 "Actually, we not sure when she's coming back."